James-Durant/fisher-information/README.md

 # fisher-information
-A framework for determining the maximum information gain and optimising experimental design in neutron reflectometry using the Fisher information.
+A framework for determining the maximum information gain and optimising experimental design in neutron reflectometry using the Fisher information metric (FIM).

 ## About the Project
 The project is split into two parts: experiment simulation and FIM application for which the code can be found in the [simulation](/simulation) and [information](/information) directories respectively.
 The results of recreating a measured data set using our simulation can be found [here](/simulation/results) and the results of applying the FIM can be found [here](/information/results).